Korn: Korn, Life Is Peachy and recognition (1994–1997)

-Life Is Peachy (1996–1997)

 After the success of their debut, Korn decided to enter the studio again for a second album.
-By then, the band had created a large fan base and the expectations for their follow-up album were high.
+By then, the band had created a large fan base, having played between 200 and 250 shows, and the expectations for their follow-up album were high.
 They went back into the studio in early April 1996 at Indigo Ranch Studios, Malibu, California.

-The album was released October 15, 1996 and despite minimal radio airplay and television attention, Life Is Peachy debuted at number three on the Billboard 200, and peaked at number one in New Zealand.
+Life Is Peachy was released October 15, 1996 and despite minimal radio airplay and television attention, the album debuted at number three on the Billboard 200, and peaked at number one in New Zealand.
 The album sold 106,000 copies in its first week.
 Jon Pareles from The New York Times said that the band was "mad at everybody, including themselves."
 The album was certified double platinum in the United States, platinum in Australia, and gold in Canada.

 The first single, "No Place to Hide", spawned a Grammy nomination for Best Metal Performance.
 "A.D.I.D.A.S." was released as the second single on March 4, 1997.
 It became the band's first charting single on Billboard, peaking at number 13 on the Bubbling Under Hot 100 chart.
 The third single, "Good God", was released on July 14, 1997.
 A promotional disc was released in 1997 to promote both the band and the Life Is Peachy Tour featuring Incubus and the Urge and included three live tracks.

 Korn gained more popularity after co-headlining the Lollapalooza summer tour festival in 1997 with Tool.
 However, Korn was forced to stop touring after Shaffer was diagnosed with viral meningitis.
 The band remained relatively quiet during the end of the year, resting and setting new goals.
 The band then founded their own label, Elementree Records, to sign and introduce new bands to their fans.
 The label was run by Davis who first signed Orgy.
 Silveria influenced Davis to sign them.

-Prior to the release of 1998's Follow the Leader, Gretchen Plewes, a Zeeland, Michigan high school assistant principal, said in an interview for a Michigan newspaper that Korn's music is "indecent, vulgar, obscene and intends to be insulting" after giving a student named Eric VanHoven a one-day suspension for wearing a shirt with the Korn logo on it.
-WKLQ was filmed giving away hundreds of free Korn T-shirts, which were donated by the band outside the school.
-Ottawa County policemen also helped hand out shirts.
+Prior to the release of 1998's Follow the Leader, Gretchen Plewes, a Zeeland, Michigan high school assistant principal, said in an interview for a Michigan newspaper that Korn's music is "indecent, vulgar, obscene and intends to be insulting" after giving a student named Eric VanHoven a one-day suspension for wearing a shirt with the Korn logo.
+FM station WKLQ was filmed giving away hundreds of free Korn T-shirts, donated by the band outside the school.
+Ottawa County Police were called by the school, but they ended up helping handing out shirts.
 Korn filed a cease and desist order against Plewes and the school district for their comments.
-They also threatened a multimillion-dollar lawsuit, but both actions were dropped due to the band members' personal lives.
+They also threatened a multimillion-dollar lawsuit, but dropped both actions due to the band members' personal lives.
 The period from 1993 to 1997 was embodied by wearing apparel that contained Adidas clothing brand.